Ada-Kru/GraphTiler/README.rst

 ===========
-Graph Tiler
+GraphTiler
 ===========

 Display multiple configurable graphs at once with real-time data updates from a database.

 * Graphs can be rearranged and resized.
+* Multiple datasets can be displayed on the same graph with live updates.
 * Layouts can be saved and restored.
 * React & Redux frontend, SASS, Chart.js graphs.
-* Quart ( Flask ) backend with RESTful API and Cerberus for data validation.
+* Quart (Flask compatible) backend with RESTful API and Cerberus for data validation.
 * MongoDB database.
 * For Python 3.7 and up
 * MIT License